asift91/Manual_Migration/option1.md

 	- Syslog
         - While accessing a page either error or access log are generated.
-        - They are captured ar /var/log/nginx/ location.
+        - They are captured at /var/log/nginx/ location.
 	- Cron Log
         - Cron job will be running and it will update the local copy in instance.
         -  The path is  /var/log/sitelogs/moodle/cron.log